 Riga Zoo, Urban zoo in Mežaparks district, Riga, Latvia

-The zoo was founded in 1908 and opened in 1912 with 267 animals as one of Northern Europe's oldest facilities.
-It survived both World Wars and developed into a leading wildlife protection center for the region.
+The zoo was founded in 1908 and opened its gates in 1912 with an initial collection of animals.
+It survived both World Wars and is now considered one of the oldest zoos in Northern Europe.

 The zoo works closely with local schools through programs that highlight Latvia's native animals and worldwide conservation efforts.
 Visitors can see how this educational focus shapes the place and matters to the community.